crweiner/hacktoberfest-swag-list/README.md

 #### **Circle CI**

-- **Swag**: T-shirt, stickers and Limited Edition Magic Orb Magic Pin
+- **Swag**: T-shirt, stickers and Limited Edition Magic Orb Pin
-- **Requirements**: 1-3 PRs to receive a sticker pack, 4PRs to receive stickers and a T-shirt OR Develop one new orb and get all of the stuff plus the magic pin
+- **Requirements**: 1-3 PRs to receive a sticker pack, 4 PRs to receive stickers and a T-shirt OR Develop one new Orb and get all of the stuff plus the Magic Pin
-- **How to sign up**: Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config, Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
+- **How to sign up**: Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config OR Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
 Make sure your orb offers value to other developers!
-After you are done with any one of the two challenges use [this](https://circleci-community.typeform.com/to/mErGL0nv) form to enter you PRs
+After you are done with any one of the two challenges use [this](https://circleci-community.typeform.com/to/mErGL0nv) form to enter you PRs.
 - **Notes**: Check out the official website of CircleCI [here](https://hacktoberfest.circleci.com/) to get all the information on how to get these swags

 ### D